- How To Optimize Windows 10 for gaming?

 As a result, it uses resources and decreases your overall performance.
 Plus it limits your network speed.

 - Unchecked Allow downloads during gameplay.

-Steam also update games which you don’t play form long time.
-To prevent update games which you don’t usually play…
+Steam also updates games that you don’t play for a long time.
+To prevent update games that you don’t usually play…

 - Right-click to the games and go to properties.